roy-wink/CyOB/doc/_build/html/_sources/input-script.rst.txt

 	Determines whether CyOB creates polygon (.ply) files of whole molecular orbitals (both lobes). do_coefficients
-	Determines whether CyOB exports the molecular orbital coefficients as .txt file. do_abofile
+	Determines whether CyOB exports the molecular orbital coefficients as .txt file. do_energies
+	Determines whether CyOB exports the energy of the molecule and energies of the molecular orbitals into a .txt file. do_abofile
 	Determines whether CyOB creates an .abo file, which can be opened by Managlyph. do_plots